 Given the uncertainty regarding how many popular lakes will be sampled, and the likelihood that the entire set will not be sampled, a probabilistic approach is being taken to sample this set of lakes.
 The lakes will be sampled in a random order indicated by the "Sampling Sequence" column in Table 2.
 The sequence was determined using the generalized random tessellation-stratified (GRTS) approach developed for USEPA's Environmental Monitoring and Assessment Program (Stevens and Olsen 2004).
 The GRTS approach achieves a random point distribution that is spatially balanced - in other words, it avoids the spatial clustering that often occurs in a conventional random sample.
 This balance is achieved even if only a subset of the population of interest is sampled as long as the samples are collected in the order specified.
 In the random selection of these lakes, each lake was assigned an equal probability of inclusion.
-Another advantage of this approach is that if the entire population of 216 lakes is not sampled lakes.
+Another advantage of this approach is that if the entire population of 216 lakes is not sampled, then inferences can still be drawn about the population as a whole, including the unsampled lakes.
 In addition, after the first year of sampling is completed, it will be possible to make a preliminary assessment based on inference about the status of all the popular lakes.
 For the popular lakes, no minimum size limit will be applied.